balusio/Dapp-center/README.md

 ## Getting Started

-The Main idea of this project is use Decentraland UI to connect to your Metamask wallet, get a token balance and transfer those token to another account, to test it on local follow the install and basic functionalities of this [token](https://github.com/decentraland/dummy-token)
+The Main idea of this project is use [Decentraland UI](https://github.com/decentraland/ui) as ui framework to connect to your Metamask wallet, get a token balance and transfer those token to another account, to test it on local follow the install and basic functionalities of this [token](https://github.com/decentraland/dummy-token)

 ## Setup project